DGWhittaker/nottingham_covid_modelling/README.md

 This folder contains a python implementation of a SItD (susceptible-infected-deceased) compartmental epidemiological model structured by infectious age.

-It also contains a script to download ONS deaths statistics (see the `../data` folder for the latest download).

 # Code overview
 ## Installation